-In 1987, U.S. EPA signed a Record of Decision (ROD) requiring that an alternate water supply be installed in an area containing 100 homes downgradient of the site where groundwater threatened to contaminate wells before an overall cleanup could eliminate the problem.
-Under order by U.S. EPA, several potentially responsible parties (PRPs) constructed the alternate water supply and it was completed in 1991.
-In July 1989, U.S. EPA signed a ROD selecting the following actions to clean up the site: covering the entire site with a multi-layer cap; expanding the landfill gas extraction and treatment system; extracting and treating contaminated groundwater; pumping groundwater to maintain the water table at a level that is below that of the wastes in the landfill; fencing the site; placing deed restriction of future use of the site, and continued monitoring of the site.
+In 1987, U.S. EPA signed a Record of Decision (ROD) requiring that an alternate water supply be installed in an area containing 100 homes downgradient of the site.
+The homes were in an area where contaminated groundwater threatened to affect wells before an overall cleanup could eliminate the problem.
+Under order by U.S. EPA, several potentially responsible parties (PRPs) completed construction of the alternate water supply in 1991.
+In July 1989, U.S. EPA signed a ROD selecting the following actions to clean up the site: covering the entire site with a multi-layer cap; expanding the landfill gas extraction and treatment system; extracting and treating contaminated groundwater; pumping groundwater to maintain the water table at a level that is below that of the wastes in the landfill; fencing the site; placing deed restrictions on the future use of the site, and continued monitoring of the site.
 In 1990, U.S. EPA purchased 22 parcels of land, consisting of twelve residences and two businesses.
 These properties, which bordered the site, were needed for proper installation of the landfill cap.

 Based on the results of monitoring data gathered in March 1997 and September 1998, U.S. EPA issued a public notice for a proposed plan to modify the cleanup plans outlined in the July 1989 ROD.
 The data indicated that significantly fewer contaminants were present in the groundwater and that the concentrations of those detected were generally lower.
-As a result, the proposed plan recommended that the pump and treat system be eliminated, and the landfill cover be redesigned.
-A public meeting was held on March 2, 1999 to discuss this proposed agency action.
-The ROD Amendment was signed on March 1, 2000.
-An extensive responsiveness summary, addressing over 250 questions gathered during the public comment period, was prepared along with the ROD Amendment.
+Subsequently, a ROD Amendment was signed on March 1, 2000 that eliminated the pump and treat system and redesigned the landfill cover.

 In late October 2000, in response to a petition from stakeholders in the IEL area, U.S. EPA Ombudsman Robert Martin issued preliminary recommendations regarding radiation sampling at IEL.
 The public were provided 60 days to comment on the report.
 Region 5 prepared a factual review of the Ombudsman's report and responded to the recommendations in the report.
-A final report from the Ombudsman was issued in September 2005, which found that US EPA had used appropriate sampling and analysis methods in looking for potential radioactive contamination at IEL and that it was unlikely that radioactive contamination was present.
+A final report from the Ombudsman was issued in September 2005, which found that U.S. EPA had used appropriate sampling and analysis methods to look for potential radioactive contamination at IEL and that it was unlikely that radioactive contamination was present.

 In July 2000, U.S. EPA announced it would delay construction of the modified cap after receiving a petition from Lake Township officials that stated that additional testing was warranted before a decision on capping the site could be made.
 The PRPs conducted groundwater surveys in August and November of 2000, and in March, May, and September of 2001.
 As part of these surveys, limited radiation testing of the groundwater at all monitoring wells was performed.
 After reviewing the results of these five groundwater sampling efforts, and after considering an alternate proposal for addressing the site provided by the PRPs and supported by Lake Township officials, in April 2002 U.S. EPA announced another Proposed Plan calling for a change in the remedy for the IEL site.
 This plan includes the following components for IEL: 1) augmentation of the existing vegetative cover at IEL with selective planting of trees and other plants at the site; 2) natural attenuation of groundwater contaminants both offsite and onsite; 3) continued monitoring of groundwater and landfill gas; 4) perimeter fencing; 5) deed restrictions on the future use of the IEL property; 6) maintenance of the alternate water supply installed in 1991; and 7) additional design studies.
 Another extensive Responsiveness Summary was produced in response to the over 130 comments received on this new Proposed Plan.
 The second ROD Amendment documenting selection of the April 2002 proposed remedial action was signed on September 27, 2002.